 Love Edinburgh?

-My new book, Auld and New in Edinburgh, is available to order now.
-Part of the Curious Travel Guides series, this curated guide features over 100 amazing places to eat, drink, shop and sightsee to help you plan the perfect Edinburgh trip.
+My award-winning book, Auld and New in Edinburgh, is available to buy now.
+Part of the Curious Travel Guides series, it features over 100 amazing places to eat, drink, shop and sightsee to help you plan the perfect Edinburgh trip.

 Download a printable PDF copy of our UK weekend break ideas guide